-Reserving risk is the risk that technical provisions set in respect of claims incurred but not settled are ultimately insufficient to cover future settlements and associated claims handling expenses.
+Reserving risk is the risk that the technical provisions, set in respect of claims incurred but not settled, are ultimately insufficient to cover future settlements and associated claims handling expenses.
 In common with all marine liability insurers there remains uncertainty with regards to the eventual cost of claims incurred but not settled at each year end date.
 Sources of uncertainty include changes in the economic climate, national and international liability regimes, commodity prices and currency fluctuations amongst many others.
 The Company's processes and procedures for valuing technical provisions reflect the fact that this represents a high risk area for the Company.

-The Company incorporates a risk margin within its technical provisions in excess of the best estimate projected future cost in order to reduce the probability that the valuation is insufficient to cover future settlements and associated claims handling costs.
+The Company incorporates a risk margin within its technical provisions, in excess of the best estimate projected future cost, in order to allow for the cost of capital that a third party would have to pay, in case the third party obtained the technical provisions of the Company.
 It is to be expected that actual experience will differ from the valuation of technical provisions at the year-end date, and there remains a residual risk that the eventual outcome will exceed the valuation.